Lakshamana/wallydator/README.md

 - callbackFn `(value: any) => boolean` - The custom validation function.
 It must return true if the validation passes

+### `compareToField (field, callbackFn, label?): ValidationStage`

+Parameters

+- field `string` - The field name whose value will be compared against current field
+- callbackFn `callbackFn: (val: any, [field]: any) => boolean` - The function that will be called to compare the field values.
+It must return true if the validation passes
+- label? `string` - The label to display the error.
+Ex: for `label = 'hasToBeGreatherThan'` it will display the error as `compareToField:hasToBeGreatherThan`

 ### `validateNested (callbackFn): ValidationStage`

 Parameters